 Banks will often require your loan or overdraft to be secured when borrowing larger amounts.
 This can include charges over property or the company's debtors, personal or third party guarantees, or government support.

 Your accountants, solicitors or trade bodies can provide help in structuring your case, and the bank itself will probably be able to help with loan documentation.
-For information on finding professional advisers, see choose and work with an accountant and choose a solicitor for your business.
+For information on finding professional advisers, see choose an accountant for your business and choose a solicitor for your business.